 ~Adopted by the Board of Trustees May, 2008

-The Dining Hall serves produce from the student farm year round, as well as produce from 80 area farms, delivered weekly from Philadelphia’s Common Market.
+Our Dining Room serves produce from the student farm year round, as well as produce from 80 area farms, delivered weekly from Philadelphia’s Common Market.

 Westtown helped found the PA Association of Independent Schools Farm-to-School Buying Consortium which has encouraged over 20 area independent schools to source their produce locally.